 Financial dishonesty in marriage is a recipe for disaster.
 It’s a difficult topic to cover, but these are important strategies to think about when dealing with issues like financial infidelity.

-This is a difficult topic to cover in marriage and money.
+Financial dishonesty in marriage and repeated financial infidelity is a difficult topic to cover when discussing marriage and money.

-I’ve hesitated each time I have attempted to write this article about financial dishonesty in marriage over the last six months.
+In fact, each time I’ve attempted to write this article about the topic, I’ve hesitated.

 Whether your finances are combined or separated, money and the use of money will play an important role in your relationship.